apache/orc/site/_docs/encodings.md

 ## String, Char, and VarChar Columns

-String columns are adaptively encoded based on whether the first 10,000 values are sufficiently distinct.
+String, char, and varchar columns may be encoded either using a dictionary encoding or a direct encoding.
+A direct encoding should be preferred when there are many distinct values.
 In all of the encodings, the PRESENT stream encodes whether the value is null.
+The Java ORC writer automatically picks the encoding after the first row group (10,000 rows).

 For direct encoding the UTF-8 bytes are saved in the DATA stream and the length of each value is written into the LENGTH stream.
 In direct